-IF TAXPAYER IS ORGANIZED AS TAXPAYER FILES WITH THE IRS TAXPAYER MUST PROVIDE THE FOLLOWING WITH RCT-101 Business Trust or Limited Liability Company (Single-Member) Disregarded Entity: Income reported on federal return of another business entity Proforma federal tax return.
-Completed federal Schedules L, M-1 & M-2 regardless of federal requirements.
+Business Trust or Disregarded Entity: 1.
+Proforma federal tax return.
+IF TAXPAYER IS ORGANIZED AS TAXPAYER FILES WITH THE IRS TAXPAYER MUST PROVIDE THE FOLLOWING WITH RCT-101 6.
+Schedule X, if applicable.7.
+Other supporting statements if necessary, with references to supporting statements on the applicable for Limited Liability Company Income reported on federal return of another business Completed federal Schedules L, M-1 & M-2 regardless of federal requirements.
 RCT-106 to support apportionment factors, if applicable.
 RCT-102 or RCT-105 to support the manufacturing exemption, if applicable.
 Schedule of Net Income per Books if different than Line 1 of federal Schedule M-1, if applicable.
 Schedule X, if applicable.
 Other supporting statements if necessary, with references to supporting statements on the applicable form.
 Schedule A-2-Reconciliation of Retained Earnings of a Federal Subchapter S Corporation, if applicable.
-Schedule A-3-Adjustment to Net Income per Books, if applicable.

-^{}If the single member of the LLC or business trust is a corporation for federal income tax purposes, the LLC or business trust shall attach a pro forma separate company federal Form 1120 or 1120S.
+If the single member of the LLC or business trust is a corporation for federal income tax purposes, the LLC or business trust shall attach a pro forma separate company federal Form 1120 or 1120S.
 If the single member of the LLC is a partnership for federal income tax purposes, the LLC shall attach a pro forma separate company federal Form 1065.

 In certain situations corporate taxpayers are also required to provide additional information when filing RCT-101.
 Examples of these are as follows.
 IF THE CORPORATE TAXPAYER IS TAXPAYER MUST ALSO PROVIDE A non-PA Corporation, with activity outside of PA in prior years, filing a PA Corporate Tax Report for the first time.
 A five-year history of earnings.
 (If the corporation has not been in existence for five years, a schedule of the Net Income per Books for all tax periods since incorporation must be provided).
 Claiming a Manufacturing, Processing or Research and Development Exemption.
-A detailed description of activity from raw materials to finished product (i.e., company or product brochures in first year).
-A schedule reporting the end-of-month balance of interest generating accounts (single-factor manufacturing exemption only).
+1. A detailed description of activity from raw materials to finished product (i.e., company or product brochures in first year).
+2. A schedule reporting the end-of-month balance of interest generating accounts (single-factor manufac- turing exemption only).
 Apportioning income for the first time.
 A copy of a tax return from another state.
 Filing the final PA Corporate Tax Report.
 A complete Schedule DA - Disposition of Assets Schedule (REV-861).
 Apportioning income or Capital Stock Value, or claiming a Manufacturing, Processing, or Research and Development Exemption, and has an investment in pass-through entities.
-See Page 22 for details.
+See Pages 21 and 22 for details.
 A complete copy of federal Form 1065 for the investee partnership.
 If the investee partnership provided the corporate taxpayer with Schedule H-Corp of the PA 20S/PA-65, the corporate taxpayer should submit a copy of this schedule, along with federal Schedule-K, in lieu of the federal Form 1065 for the investee partnership.
 Claiming the Keystone Opportunity Zone/Keystone Opportunity Expansion Zone or Strategic Development Area Credit.
 A completed RCT-101 KOZ, showing the calculation of the credit.
 A copy of the Keystone Opportunity Zone approval letter issued by the Department of Community and Economic Development for the current year.
 Claiming an Employment Incentive Payment Credit.
 Schedule W - Certifications for New Employees.